Put a Few Ghosts on Your Guest List (They Don't Eat Much).

 Has Halloween always been your favorite holiday?
 Ours, too!
 And we can’t think of anything more spooktacular than saying "I boo" in one of America’s most haunted cities on Halloween night.
-If you want to put a ghost or two on your guest list, choose one of the following venues.
+If you want to put a ghost or two on your guest list (they don't have to social distance), choose one of the following venues.
 Whether you believe in ghosts or not, we can promise you a hauntingly beautiful ceremony or reception.

 This beloved French Quarter hotel is on USA Today's list of "The 13 Most Haunted Hotels in the World."
 It was used as a Civil War hospital and some say it's possessed by the spirits of wounded confederate soldiers.
 It's been reported that pools of blood appear on the floors and then magically disappear.
 We don't know how true this is but we can vouch for the fact that it's an awesome place to get married.
 Learn more about nuptials at Honfleur here.

 Nothing could separate Emma and Bertha Camors – the sister's Court of Two Sisters fame – not even death.
 Members of an aristocratic Creole family, they supplied the city’s finest ladies with gowns, lace, and perfumes from Paris.
 They died within months of each other in the winter of 1944 and lie side by side at St. Louis Cemetery #3.
 Their ghosts have been sighted sitting together at the Court of Two Sisters late at night.
 As far as we know, no one has asked to take their order.
 Learn all about having your wedding at the Court of Two Sisters here.